We are open! Face to face appointments may be available for certain patients following a free risk assessment phone call.

 Which is best??
 Both have their place, but, recent evidence emerging has placed doubts over the effectiveness of Ice as a treatment modality.
-As a general rule of thumb, Ice is good with managing pain.
+As a general rule of thumb, Ice is good at managing pain.
 Heat is best with joint pain such as at the lower back or neck.

 Recovery is key in the initial stages of acute injury.
 A minimum of 48 hours relative rest is what we would recommend for most minor injuries, obviously a more serious injury would require more.
-For the more serious injuries early guidance by a Sports Physiotherapist is essential.
+For the more serious injuries, early guidance by a Sports Physiotherapist is essential.

 - TO COMPRESS OR NOT TO COMPRESS

 If there is any form of swelling at a joint or at a muscle then compression for the first few days can drastically reduce swelling and recovery time.
 Only use compression longer than this if instructed by your Sports Physio.

 After injury one of the most common occurrences is a loss of movement at a joint, this can be one of the most difficult things to restore during the rehab process.
 With this in mind early regular joint range of motion through its pain free range as often as possible is paramount.
 This prevents the joint from stiffening up too much and also keeps the muscles and soft tissue loose as you progress through the more advanced stages of rehabilitation.

 - DO NOT RUSH BACK

 When you’re injured athletes tend to decondition generally, losing match fitness and often timings.
 So, a graded return to your chosen sport is advised to allow you to assess your reaction to progressive loading and reduced the risk of further injury or recurrence of the original injury.
 Other body parts also lose their ability to tolerate load and become more perceptible to injury.
 Therefore, when fully cleared by your Physio we strongly recommend a prescribed return to sport programme including both strength and conditioning work and running drills.